fwfy/tinyGameCore/README.md

 }
 ```

 *The above is only a simple example on how you could use the `keyActions` object.
-You can really make it run any code you want, with no limitations, at the press of a button*
+You can really make it run any code you want, with no limitations, at the press of a button.*